 Drivers Education Overview

-There will be a $50.00 non refundable student fee that must be paid during the first week of class.
+At this time the fee for Driver's Education will be waived until further notice.
+There will be a $XX.xx non refundable student fee that must be paid during the first week of class.
 Payment will need to be in the form of CASH, CERTIFIED CHECK, or MONEY ORDER made payable to NCDS.

 Though class sessions vary from school to school most class sessions are eleven school days long with each session lasting three hours and typically there are no class sessions on Fridays.
 Students are only allowed 1 absence.
 During the summer classes there are no excused absences students must attend all sessions to get credit for the class.
 Please do not register for a class if you know you will have to miss more than one day.